-If I pray really hard, then Jesus will hear me.
+And, if I pray really hard, then Jesus will hear me.

-If I fast, then God will have mercy on me.
+Surely, if I fast, then God will have mercy on me.

-If we don’t go to church, then God will be furious.
+And goodness knows, if we don’t go to church, then God will be furious.

-If we go to church, then God will sanctify us.
+Certainly, if we go to church, then God will sanctify us.

 If I continue to mess up, then I might get sick, or one of my children will suffer.